 - The loan period for magazines, DVDs, board games and sports equipment is 14 days.

-- The loan period is 14 days if there is a long queue of reservations.
+- The loan period is 14 days if there is a large number of reservations.

 - The loan period for books in the express collection is 7 days.